 NO PERFORMANCE MEASURES FOUND.
 Funds for planning projects will support cultural organizations seeking new homes in Lower Manhattan, as well as several organizations that are in the early stages of a major expansion or early renovation.
-The funds will be used to assist these organizations with site search, project management, business plan development, and pre-design activities.
+The funds will be used to assist these organizations with site search, project management, business plan development, and predesign activities.
 The Cultural Enhancement Fund awarded 13 planning grants.
 The current status of these grants is: one remains unsigned, but is expected to be signed next quarter: CREATE in Chinatown; one recipient is no longer in operations, Exhibitions International; and one declined the grant - Architectural League of New York.
-The status of the remaining ten grants is as follows: three are complete (Children's Museum of the Arts, National Dance Institute and Roulette Intermedium.
-The remaining seven subrecepients continue their work in this quarter.
+The status of the remaining ten grants is as follows: five are complete (Children's Museum of the Arts, National Dance Institute and Roulette Intermedium, Harvestworks and International Studio & Curatorial Program / College Art Assoc) and the remaining five subrecepients continue their work in this quarter.
+Based on surveys completed to date, by CEF recipients with Planning Projects •3⁄4 of recipients said they obtained funding from other sources as a result of the CEF grant. •29 permanent employees and 2 temporary employees worked on CEF projects •5 Lower Manhattan businesses were hired to work on the planning projects. •3⁄4 of the recipients believe their CEF project has 'significantly improved' their organization's ability to improve customer satisfaction.
+(The other 7% said the funding has 'moderately improved' their organization's ability to improve customer facilities they have planned, the recipients expect to host 650 Performances, 76 exhibitions, 1050 courses/workshops, and 27 festivals with a total of over 207,000 vistors/attendees. •152,000 square feet will be improved.

-ColPk-7721
+ColPk-7721 07/01/2003